VeraPancaldiLab/MOSNA_GUI/README.md

 |  ...   |         |         |        |
 | Cell N |         |         |        |

-## Graphic Interface to control your using
+## Graphic Interfaces to control your using

+**2 GUI :**
+- 1 for pre-processing
+- 1 for Tysserand and MOSNA analysis

 before to be able to obtain your tysserand network you must complete first all parameters for the different, this parameters will be explained right after: